-- The 0% risk weight is applied to cash, claims on central governments and central banks denominated in national currency and funded in that currency.
-LDC claims on central governments that are denominated in local currency might be given a 0% risk weight. - At national discretion 0% to 50% weights may be applied to domestic public sector entities excluding central government) and loans guaranteed by such entities. - A 20% weight is applied to claims on or quaranteed by or collateralised by multilateral development banks (IBRD, IADB, ASDB, AFDB, EIB), claims on or guaranteed by banks incorporated in the OECD, claims on or guaranteed by non-domestic OECD public sector entities, claims on banks incorporated in countries outside the OECD with a residual maturity of up to one year, and loans with a residual maturity of up to one year guaranteed by banks incorporated in countries outside the OECD, and cash items in the process of collection. - A 50% weight is applied to mortgages. - A 100% weight is applied to claims on the private sector, claims on banks incorporated outside the OECD with a residual maturity of more than one year, claims on central governments outside the OECD (unless denominated and funded in national currency), claims on commercial companies owned by the public sector, fixed assets, real estate, capital instruments issued by other banks (unless deducted from capital) and all other assets.
+- The 0 per cent risk weight is applied to cash, claims on central governments and central banks denominated in national currency and funded in that currency.
+LDC claims on central governments that are denominated in local currency might be given a 0 per cent risk weight. - At national discretion 0 per cent to 50 per cent weights may be applied to domestic public sector entities excluding central government) and loans guaranteed by such entities. - A 20 per cent weight is applied to claims on or guaranteed by or collateralised by multilateral development banks (IBRD, IADB, AsDB, AfDB, EIB), claims on or guaranteed by banks incorporated in the OECD, claims on or guaranteed by non-domestic OECD public sector entities, claims on banks incorporated in countries outside the OECD with a residual maturity of up to one year, and loans with a residual maturity of up to one year guaranteed by banks incorporated in countries outside the OECD, and cash items in the process of collection. - A 50 per cent weight is applied to mortgages. - A 100 per cent weight is applied to claims on the private sector, claims on banks incorporated outside the OECD with a residual maturity of more than one year, claims on central governments outside the OECD (unless denominated and funded in national currency), claims on commercial companies owned by the public sector, fixed assets, real estate, capital instruments issued by other banks (unless deducted from capital) and all other assets.

 The immediate impact of the capital guidelines is to put pressure on banks to raise capital.
-While this is especially true of capitalshort banks, it is true to varying degrees for all banks regardless of their current capitalisation.
+While this is especially true of capital-short banks, it is true to varying degrees for all banks regardless of their current capitalisation.
 Both regulators and the market place are already placing pressure on banks to meet the 1990 year-end guidelines.
-For instance in the United States the Federal Reserve is expected to make satisfaction of the 8% requirement a prerequisite for approving proposed mergers and acquisitions.
+For instance in the United States the Federal Reserve is expected to make satisfaction of the 8 per cent requirement a prerequisite for approving proposed mergers and acquisitions.
 Market analysts have begun to evaluate the capitalisation of banks according to the 1992 criteria.
-The ability of banks to meet these criteria is, for these analysts, an important indicator or competitiveness.
+The ability of banks to meet these criteria is, for these analysts, an important indicator of competitiveness.
 It should be remembered that the Basle guidelines establish a minimum or floor capital requirement.
-National regulators may establish capital requirements that exceed the minimum established by the Basle quidelines.
-In the United States the staff at the Federal Reserve has recommended that organisations that wish to expand have strong capital positions "substantially above the minimum levels".
+National regulators may establish capital requirements that exceed the minimum established by the Basle guidelines.
+In the United States the staff at the Federal Reserve has recommended that organisations that wish to expand have strong capital positions 'substantially above the minimum levels'.